mosabami/SuperAKS-App/README.md

 az group create -n $RGNAME -l EastUs
 DEP=$(az deployment group create -g $RGNAME  --parameters signedinuser=$SIGNEDINUSER  -f main.bicep -o json)
 ```
-Note: DEP variable is very important and will be used in subsequent steps.
+> :bulb: The DEP variable is very important and will be used in subsequent steps.
 You can save it by running `echo $DEP > test.json` and restore it by running `export DEP=$(cat test.json)`

 Get required variables
 ```bash